Research Websites

 Oregon Point in Time Count (PIT)

 “The Point-in-Time (PIT) count is a count of sheltered and unsheltered people experiencing homelessness that HUD requires each Continuum of Care (CoC) nationwide to conduct in the last 10 days of January each year.”
-For more details click here.
+More information on the PIT can be found at https://www.hudexchange.info/trainings/courses/point-in-time-pit-count-standards-and-methodologies-training/.
+Federal reports, including counts by state and region, can be found at https://www.huduser.gov/portal/datasets/ahar.html.

 The Oregon Housing & Community Services website contains the repository for Oregon’s latest counts.
 See https://www.oregon.gov/ohcs/homelessness/Pages/index.aspx.
+As of April 22, 2024 they are still reporting “ancient” data… 2019.
 However, at some point they (1) migrated to Tableau as the data presentation tool and (2) stopped posting the underlying data in spreadsheet format.
 From my perspective the Tableau presentations they provide make it very difficult for me to fully understand the unsheltered situation in Clatsop County and/or the state itself.
 It doesn’t stand out from the presentation but Clatsop County continues to have the highest per capita rate of homelessness in the state.
 The following are recent PIT counts for Clatsop County by year:

 - 2017: 680